Listed Building Consent

 Priority is given to preserving the structure and the special features that give a property listed status.

-How Long Does It Take To Get Listed Buildings Consent?
+How Long Does It Take To Get Listed Building Consent?

 However, if work is urgently required to make the building safe you can discuss this sooner with the planning department.
 For a property that is graded I or II* the consent can take longer.